ThijsTerporten/Climbing-Traveller/README.md

 I would like to acknowledge my mentor Antonija Simic who is simply awesome.
 She made sure I kept focused on the important things, send me usefull information during our mentoring sessions about things she saw I was struggling with.
 She made sure I used best practices from the get go.
 For example not using ID's when writing my CSS-code (ID's are extremely hard to overwrite in CSS).
+I would also like to give credits to the slack community with providing me additional feedback on my project.

 **This project was created for educational purposes only, credit for all images goes to their owners**